d3plus/d3plus-timeline/README.md

 <a name="Timeline.brushMin" href="#Timeline.brushMin">#</a> Timeline.**brushMin**([*value*]) [<>](https://github.com/d3plus/d3plus-timeline/blob/master/src/Timeline.js#L429)

 Sets the minimum number of "ticks" to allow to be highlighted when using "ticks" buttonBehavior.
 Helpful when using x/y plots where you don't want the user to select less than 2 time periods.
+Value passed can either be a static Number, or a function that is expected to return a Number.

 This is a static method of [<code>Timeline</code>](#Timeline), and is chainable with other methods of this Class.